Case Study: Dispersion Engineering for Telecom Fibers

 Key questions:

-• How can we design fibers to achieve low chromatic dispersion in the 1.5-μm spectral region?
+- How can we design fibers to achieve low chromatic dispersion in the 1.5-μm spectral region?
+Which types of refractive index profiles may be suitable for that?

 The performance of a fiber-based telecom system is often substantially influenced by effects of the chromatic dispersion of the used transmission fibers.
 Therefore, dispersion engineering is often applied to optimize performance.
 In this case study, we explore some typical methods to find designs for dispersion-shifted fibers and dispersion-flattened fibers.